 - Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

-New arrivals used to civic services normally found in Western Europe or the United States will be pleasantly surprised with the standard of services in Buenos Aires.
-This includes an efficient and easy-to-use public transportation system and free healthcare for everyone, regardless of whether they are a resident or visitors.
+New arrivals accustomed to civic services normally found in Western Europe or the United States will be pleasantly surprised with the standard of services in Buenos Aires.
+This includes an efficient and easy-to-use public transport system and free healthcare for everyone, regardless of whether they are a resident or a visitor.

 Cost of living in Buenos Aires

-While the cost of living is lower than other major world capitals, the wages are also lower and the fluctuating economy means high inflation rates.
-For expats earning in foreign currency, however, Buenos Aires may seem rather cheap.
-Accommodation in the city can be expensive, but everyday expenses are reasonable.
+While the cost of living in Buenos Aires is lower than in other major world capitals, the wages are also lower, and the fluctuating economy means high inflation rates.
+For expats earning in foreign currency, however, Buenos Aires may seem fairly affordable.
+Accommodation in the city can be expensive, depending greatly on the area or suburb, but everyday expenses are reasonable.
 With free public schooling and healthcare on offer, Buenos Aires can look rather inviting to expat families.

 Expat families and children

 There are plenty of schools in Buenos Aires that expat parents can choose between.
 While public schooling is free, classes are taught in Spanish.
-That said, this could be a good option for young children, as they will pick up the language quickly and assimilate into the culture.
-For parents looking for English-medium schools, however, there are a number of excellent international schools in the city that teach international curricula.
+This could be a good option for young children, as they will pick up the language quickly and assimilate into the culture.
+For parents looking for English-medium schools, however, there are a number of excellent international schools in the city that teach curricula from around the world.

-There is plenty for expat parents and children to do in the city.
+There is plenty for expat parents and children to see and do in Buenos Aires.
 Visiting the wild animal park, Temaiken Bioparque, is one such activity for the whole family to enjoy.
 There are also plenty of museums, restaurants, shopping centres, and theatres to visit, as well as annual culture events to attend.